mcjkurz/qhchina/docs/pkg_docs/word_embeddings/index.md

 Train word2vec model on given sentences.

 **Parameters:**
-- `sentences` (List or iterator of tokenized sentences (lists of words)):
+- `sentences`: List or iterator of tokenized sentences (lists of words).
-- `epochs` (Number of training iterations over the corpus):
+- `epochs`: Number of training iterations over the corpus.
-- `alpha` (Initial learning rate):
+- `alpha`: Initial learning rate.
-- `min_alpha` (Minimum allowed learning rate.
-When provided, enables learning rate decay): from `alpha` down to `min_alpha` over the course of training.
+- `min_alpha`: Minimum allowed learning rate.
+When provided, enables learning rate decay from `alpha` down to `min_alpha` over the course of training.
 By default, this requires counting the total number of training examples upfront to calculate the decay schedule (which can be slow).
 Use `total_examples` to skip counting.
-- `total_examples` (Total number of training examples per epoch.
-When provided along): with `min_alpha`, skips the automatic counting step and uses this value for learning rate decay scheduling.
-This is useful when you already know the corpus size or want to control the decay rate independently of corpus size.
+- `total_examples`: Total number of training examples per epoch.
+When provided along with `min_alpha`, skips the automatic counting step and uses this value for learning rate decay scheduling.
-- `batch_size` (Batch size for training; if 0, no batching is used; default is 2000):
+- `batch_size`: Batch size for training; if 0, no batching is used.
+Default is 2000.
-- `callbacks` (List of callback functions to call after each epoch):
+- `callbacks`: List of callback functions to call after each epoch.
-- `calculate_loss` (Whether to calculate and return the final loss):
+- `calculate_loss`: Whether to calculate and return the final loss.
-- `verbose` (Controls logging frequency.
-If None, no batch-level logging in simple mode.): If an integer, logs progress every `verbose` batches (when batched) or every
-  `verbose * 1000` examples (when not batched).
+- `verbose`: Controls logging frequency.
+If None, no batch-level logging in simple mode.
+If an integer, logs progress every `verbose` batches (when batched) or every `verbose * 1000` examples (when not batched).

 **Returns:**
-(Final loss value if calculate_loss is True, None otherwise)
+Final loss value if calculate_loss is True, None otherwise.

 <br>